Morris County Alimony Lawyers

 For example, if one spouse is disabled and cannot work, or if there is a great disparity in earning abilities, there may be reason to petition for alimony.
 No matter what obstacles you are facing, our family law attorneys will be in your corner to secure your future.

-When Does Alimony End in New Jersey?
+When and Why Alimony Payments End in New Jersey

 Alimony in New Jersey is not necessarily permanent.
 The duration of payments depends on the type of alimony awarded, the circumstances of both spouses, and any substantial changes in their lives after the divorce.
 Generally, alimony ends when the court-ordered term expires, but there are specific situations in which alimony may be modified or terminated earlier.